-Healing Arts Connection (CST2): Theory and use of cranial neural pathway release and emotional release therapies to unwind extremity and spinal dysfunctional patterns.
-Evaluation and applied practice of thoracic, sphenoid, and cerebellum releases.
+Cranial Sacral Therapy 1, 2, 3, and Neuro support & Longevity at Healing Art Connection: Theory and use of cranial neural pathway release and emotional release therapies to unwind extremity and spinal dysfunctional patterns.
+Evaluation and applied practice of thoracic, sphenoid, cerebellum, TMJ releases.
 Study of the emotional centers, nerve interventions, parasympathetic, sympathetic, and autonomic nervous systems.

 Neuro Manipulation at Upledger Institute: Theory, evaluation and techniques used to release nerves that may be restricted and causing pain.